-Also brilliant tropical fish everywhere.
-Some so adept at ingenious camouflage among the dark coral and clear turquoise water.
+The tropical fish were so adept at ingenious camouflage among the dark coral and clear turquoise water.
 The innate intelligence of nature is always miraculous to witness in person.

 2. Lunch at Coco Beach Moorea

-If you’ve ever imagined yourself stranded on Gilligan’s Island, perhaps sipping on an inventive cocktail under a palapa with Ginger or Marianne, the Coco Beach restaurant is for you.
+If you’ve ever imagined yourself stranded on Gilligan’s Island, perhaps sipping on an inventive cocktail under a palapa with Ginger or Marianne, the Coco Beach restaurant is just your spot!

 It’s true that Moorea restaurants are super expensive.
 We shopped and ate in at our vacation rental except for one or two splurges.